softwareengel/Obsidian/_posts/2023-09-18-WASMwebWars.md

 WasmEdge is a lightweight, high-performance, and extensible WebAssembly runtime.
 It is [the fastest Wasm VM](https://ieeexplore.ieee.org/document/9214403) today.
 WasmEdge is an official sandbox project hosted by the [CNCF](https://www.cncf.io/).
 Its [use cases](https://wasmedge.org/book/en/use_cases.html) include modern web application architectures (Isomorphic & Jamstack applications), microservices on the edge cloud, serverless SaaS APIs, embedded functions, smart contracts, and smart devices.

-🤩 WasmEdge is the easiest and fastes
-# t way to run LLMs on your own devices. 🤩
+🤩 WasmEdge is the easiest and fastest way to run LLMs on your own devices. 🤩

 The WasmEdge Runtime provides a well-defined execution sandbox for its contained WebAssembly bytecode program.
 The runtime offers isolation and protection for operating system resources (e.g., file system, sockets, environment variables, processes) and memory space.
 The most important use case for WasmEdge is to safely execute user-defined or community-contributed code as plug-ins in a software product (e.g., SaaS, software-defined vehicles, edge nodes, or even blockchain nodes).
 It enables third-party developers, vendors, suppliers, and community members to extend and customize the software product. **[Learn more here](https://wasmedge.org/docs/contribute/users)**